cyberpunk2073/vam-backstage/docs/Implementation.md

 | `buildForwardDeps()` | `packageIndex` + `groupIndex` | `forwardDeps` | Resolves each dep ref to a local filename or `missing`               |
 | `buildReverseDeps()` | `forwardDeps`                 | `reverseDeps` | Inverts forward edges — for each resolved dep, records the dependent |

+These three steps together are exposed as `buildGraphOnly()` — a helper called by the scanner's `graph` phase (§11) and the post-download cascade (§16) when the graph needs to be rebuilt without also recomputing the aggregates in `buildFromDb()`.

 **Performance note**: The entire graph rebuild is O(P × D) where P = packages and D = average deps per package.
-For a typical library of ~2000 packages this takes <50ms and runs synchronously.
 No incremental graph patching exists — the full graph is rebuilt from scratch on any structural change.
+For concrete timings see §16 "Data Staleness and Consistency."

 ### Resolution